aces/Loris/modules/brainbrowser/README.md

 Brainbrowser allows visualization of MINC images directly within its browser.
 The user can navigate those images with sagittal, coronal, and transverse slices displayed.
-In addition, a `Play` button is also available to make feasible the navigation through the time dimension of a 4-Dimensional image (such as resting state fMRI scans).
+In addition, a `Play` button is available to make feasible the navigation through a 4-Dimensional image (such as time in the case of resting state fMRI scans, and directrions in the case of DWI scans).
 Multiple volumes can be displayed simultaneously with the possibility to synchronize the coordinates across the different volumes when moving the cursor across any one of them.